kudobuilder/kudo/keps/0029-operator-dependencies.md

 1. Build a [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph) by transitively expanding top-level `deploy` plan using operator-tasks as vertices, and their execution order (`a` needs `b` to be installed first) as edges
 2. Perform cycle detection and fail if circular dependencies found.
 We could additionally run this check on the client-side as part of the `kudo package verify` command to improve the UX
-3. If we haven't found any cycles, traverse the dependency graph in the topological order (e.g. using the post-order) and execute all vertices
+3. If we haven't found any cycles, start executing the top-level `deploy` plan.
+When encountering an operator-task, apply the corresponding `Instance` resource.
+Here it is the same as for any other resource that we create: we check if it is healthy and if not, end current plan execution and "wait" for it to become healthy.
+KUDO manager already has a [health check](https://github.com/kudobuilder/kudo/blob/master/pkg/engine/health/health.go#L78) for `Instance` resources implemented.

 Let's take a look at an example.
 Here is a simplified operator `AA` with a few dependencies: